A trade mark is a way of identifying a unique product or service.

 That was not true and so the Australian company briefed its lawyers.
 ‘We still had clients using iScore.
 But we didn’t really have a huge problem with the gaming company using a similar name given they work in a separate area,’ Graham said.

 His legal team came up with a win-win solution.
 ‘They had trade marked the name i-Score in the US and Canada, and we had obtained the registered trade mark in Australia.
 So we came up with a plan under which we would allow them to use it in Australia as long as we had reciprocal rights to it in other jurisdictions,’ he explains.
 It was a satisfactory solution for both parties.

 Life of a trade mark

 Your trade mark registration lasts for ten years from its filing date.

-You can renew your trade mark registration between 12 months before the renewal is due, or up to six months after.
+You can renew your trade mark registration 12 months before your renewal is due, or up to six months after.
 You will need to pay extra fees if you renew after the due date.

 We will send you a renewal reminder, so it is important that you let us know in writing of any address changes.